Racism is subject of Emmett Till exhibition

-A vandalized roadside sign that marked a child’s murder will travel across the country and will visit The Children’s Museum of Indianapolis.
+A vandalized roadside sign that marked a child’s murder is visiting The Children’s Museum of Indianapolis.
 The subject matter is difficult, but the creators of the exhibit, the Emmett Till & Mamie Till-Mobley Institute, the Emmett Till Interpretive Center, the Till family, and The Children’s Museum of Indianapolis, believe it is vital to educate families on what has happened in the past in hopes of fostering racial harmony and reconciliation today.

-The "Emmett Till & Mamie Till-Mobley: Let the World See" exhibit will open at The Children’s Museum on Sept.
-17, 2022.
+The "Emmett Till & Mamie Till-Mobley: Let the World See" is on view now.

 Emmett Till, a black 14-year-old from Chicago, was visiting family in Money, Mississippi, when he was kidnapped from his great-uncle’s home and savagely beaten and murdered by a group of white men on Aug.
 28, 1955.
 Weighted by a cotton gin fan, his lifeless body was thrown into the Tallahatchie River and was found three days later.